 Borrowing from alternative lenders is much easier.
 Online lenders have a reach that extends much further than traditional banks, allowing more flexibility in their lending requirements.
 Though reputable lenders do have minimum credit scores, they’re often lower than those of traditional lenders, typically at 560.
 When it comes to borrowing for business purposes, alternative lenders usually won’t ask to see business plans.
 In addition, they only require that the business has been established for a couple of months.

 Choosing the Best Lending Source for Your Unique Needs

 When it comes to borrowing, both banks and alternative lenders have their share of pros and cons.
 Banks appear safer and have lower interest rates, but their application processes are often unnecessarily lengthy and complex.
 They also have stricter qualification standards than alternative lenders and hold steadfast to their application fees.

-Applying for an alternative loan is much easier and something you can do in a matter of hours rather than weeks.
+Applying for an alternative loan is easier and can be done in a matter of hours rather than weeks.
 Alternative lenders also have more flexible qualifying standards than their traditional counterparts.
 However, because many online lenders don’t have access to an extensive pool of capital, the cost of their loans may be far greater than the cost of a bank loan.

 At the end of the day, which type of lender you choose depends on a select few factors that include your creditworthiness, how quickly you need the loan and how much you’re willing to pay for it.
 If higher interest rates are the only thing holding you back from going with an alternative lender, use our personal loan search engine to find the best rates your credit score can buy you.